qcao/shtookovina/README.md

   robots;

-* it has minimalistic command line interface that still tries to be friendly with help of [cl-readline](https://github.com/mrkkrp/cl-readline) and [cl-ansi-term](https://github.com/mrkkrp/cl-ansi-term);
+* it has minimalistic command line interface that still tries to be friendly with help of [cl-readline](https://github.com/mrkkrp/cl-readline) and of [cl-ansi-term](https://github.com/mrkkrp/cl-ansi-term);

 * it has various exercises that help user work on different aspects of